 Key Rules for Writing a Persuasive Headline

-Here are some best practices on writing good headlines (and a few more resources at the end).
+Here are some best practices for writing good headlines (and a few more resources at the end).

 - Keep it short and concise: 50 to 60 characters and up to 10 words.